-- HSBC: Jessica Power, Head of Retail Banking and Wealth Management, reporting to Martin Tricaud Chief Executive Officer, HSBC Bank Australia Limited.
+- HSBC: Ayela Thilo, reporting to Tony Cripps, Chief Executive Officer, HSBC Bank Australia Limited.

-- ING DIRECT: Monique Zimany, who reports to ING’s Head of Direct Distribution, Joshua Walther.
+- ING DIRECT: Tim Newman, who reports to Head of Retail Banking, Melanie Evans.

 - Macquarie Bank: David Markell who reports to Shemara Wikramanayake, Managing Director and Chief Executive Officer.

-- MyState Bank: Melanie Rottier who reports to Mandakini Khanna, Chief Risk Officer.
+- MyState Bank: Brent Kelly who reports to Mandakini Khanna, Chief Risk Officer.

 - NAB: Catherine Wolthuizen who reports to the Group Executive, Governance and Reputation and NAB’s Executive Leadership.